davik20/nftzip/README.md

-# Client for nftzip Marketplace - Powered by Fantom
+# Client for nftzip Marketplace
 A client side implementation of the nftzip Marketplace for NFT trading on Fantom Opera network.

 nftzip allows users: